luanvo1998/VLSI-Accumulator/README.md

 # VLSI-Accumulator
-Design an accumulator with VLSI tools
+Design an accumulator with VLSI tools such as HSPSICE and CSCOPE